benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-working-with-files.md

 - [Seamlessly Navigate Vim & Tmux Splits](http://robots.thoughtbot.com/seamlessly-navigate-vim-and-tmux-splits) - This is a must read for anyone who wants to use vim with [tmux][tmux].
 It presents an easy system for treating Vim and Tmux splits as equals, and moving between them easily.
 - 	[Using Tab Pages](http://vim.wikia.com/wiki/Using_tab_pages) - One file management feature I didn't cover, since it's poorly named and a bit confusing to use, is Vim's "tab" feature.
 This post on the Vim wiki gives a good overview of how you can use "tab pages" to have multiple views of your current workspace
 - [Vimcasts: The edit command](http://vimcasts.org/episodes/the-edit-command/) - Vimcasts in general is a great resource for anyone learning Vim, but this screenshot does a good job of covering the file opening basics mentioned above, with some suggestions on improving the builtin workflow

-### Subscribe

-This was the third in a series of posts on learning Vim in a modern way.
-If you enjoyed the post consider subscribing to the [feed](http://feedpress.me/benmccormick) or joining my [mailing list](http://eepurl.com/WFYon).
-I'll be continuing with [a post on Vim configuration next week](http://benmccormick.org/2014/07/14/learning-vim-in-2014-configuring-vim/) after a brief JavaScript interlude later this week.
-You should also checkout the first 2 posts in this series, on [the basics of using Vim][post1], and [the language of Vim and Vi][post2].

 [tmux]:http://tmux.sourceforge.net/